Working at Ink & Water

 - Occasionally work on other graphic design tasks as and when the need arises.

 You should have the following to be suitable for this role:

-- UX & design skills, with experience using Sketch/Adobe XD to design website interfaces
+- UX & design skills, with experience of designing website interfaces

 If you’ve got the following skills and experience, shout about it!: